kodadot/subwork/docs/location-of-subwork.md

 ![bled_winter](./pics/bled_winter.png)

-Bled is located _40 mins from capital of Slovenia, Ljubljana_.
+Bled is located _40 minutes from the capital of Slovenia, Ljubljana_.
-Currently reccomended airports for international flights are
+Currently, recommended airports for international flights are
 - 🇸🇮 Ljubljana, Slovenia
 - 🇭🇷 Zagreb, Croatia
 - 🇮🇹 Venice, Italy